 In August 2012, Northair reported the results of the drill program.
 The most significant drill results were obtained in Hole SR-003 where a 7.5 meter interval returned 179.3 g/t silver and 0.287 g/t gold and a 4.9 meter interval assayed 66.7 g/t silver and 0.614 g/t gold.
 In Hole SR-005, located approximately 400 metres to the southeast of Hole SR-003, a 3.35 meter interval returned 84.1 g/t silver, 0.102 g/t gold and 1.59% lead.
 The Company also reported that a follow up geochemical program was completed at the Property.
 This additional work extended 3 existing lines towards the northeast and expanded the grid 600 meters to the southeast.
-Northair and its joint venture partner are presently evaluating the results of the recent program in anticipation of completing further follow-up work on the property.
+Northair and its joint venture partner are evaluating the results of this program in order to decide if further follow-up work on the property is warranted.